POWER FAILURE CHECKLIST

 BEFORE AN OUTAGE

-Contact your regional health authority if you or somone you know has special needs during an outage (i.e., is dependent upon electronic life-support systems).
-If you rely on life-sustaining equipment, be prepared to be self-reliant by having adequate backup in the event of a power outage.
-If power is out for a longer period, it´s important to have a contingency plan, such as moving to a hospital or area that has power.
-[Ontario Hydro power outage reporting: 1-800-434-1235]
+Draw up an emergency plan and share it with everyone in your household.
+Contact your regional health authority if you rely on life-sustaining equipment, and be prepared with an adequate backup in the event of a power outage.
+For a longer period, make plans to move to a hospital or area that has power.

 Check emergency equipment periodically (flashlights, radios, generators, etc.) to make sure they are in working order.
+Consider buying battery operated carbon-monoxide and smoke detectors.

 DURING AN OUTAGE